nikhil-mallik/bloc_practice/README.md

 Allows users to pick images from their device's camera or gallery.

 ### ToDo Example
-Provides functionality to add, delete, and manage a list of todo items.
+Provides functionality to add, delete, and manage a list of to-do items.

 ### Favourite Example
 Allows marking items as favourite and deleting them.